 Urban island-like systems

 As I wrote in this paper (Itescu 2019) I find it fascinating to investigate to what extent island-like systems really are “insular”.
 Urban areas are especially interesting in this context because they can be viewed both as “islands” forming an archipelago of cities in a non-urban “sea”, or as archipelagos of focal isolated habitats (e.g., urban parks, cemeteries, natural patches, etc.) within them.
-I am, therefore, collecting distribution and trait data (currently focusing on mammals) to test some well-known hypotheses and compare the patterns between cities to those within cities:
+I am, therefore, collecting distribution and trait data to test some well-known hypotheses and compare the patterns between islands, whole cities and habitats within cities:

 - The species-area and species-isolation relationship

 The influence of human culture and religion on urban biodiversity

 Culture, religion, and local traditions have a great influence on the shape and composition of urban areas.
 I am trying to understand whether large-scale generalities exist in the way urban biodiversity is affected by culturally- and religion-driven urban characteristics.
 Me and Dr. Tanja Straka are now starting to study the question of how religious world-views shape biodiversity in cemeteries and the ecosystem services provided to visitors in the cemeteries of Berlin by combining biodiversity sampling in the field and social science tools (surveys, interviews).

 Urban sacred sites as biodiversity conservation hubs